Auschwitz anniversary marked as peace again shattered by war

 Russian President Vladimir Putin attended observances marking the 60th anniversary of the camp’s liberation in 2005.
 This year, no Russian official at all was invited due to Russia’s attack on Ukraine.

-Ukrainian President Volodymyr Zelenskyy marked the event, alluding to his own country’s situation.
+Ukrainian President Volodymyr Zelenskyy marked the event in a social media post, alluding to his own country’s situation.

-“We know and remember that indifference kills along with hatred,” he said in a social media post.

 “Indifference and hatred are always capable of creating evil together only.
 That is why it is so important that everyone who values life should show determination when it comes to saving those whom hatred seeks to destroy.”